paglimo/beegfs-go/watch/README.md

 ### Specify Configuration Using Flags

-BeeWatch can be fully configured to run using command line flags.
+Watch can be fully configured to run using command line flags.
 See `--help` for all options.

 ### Specify Configuration Using Environment Variables